Al-Qaeda and Iran: Alliance Against the US

 The former Director of the Defense Intelligence Agency, Michael Flynn, alarmingly revealed in July 2016 that Al-Qaeda operatives based in Iran worked on chemical and biological weapons, according to a letter written to Osama bin Laden.

 More documents from the raid indicate that Tehran offered Al-Qaeda assistance—specifically “money, arms… [and] training in Hezbollah camps in Lebanon, in exchange for striking American interests in Saudi Arabia and the Gulf.”
-At the same time, the relationship was not without its tensions—for example, bin Laden ordered an Iranian diplomat to be kidnapped in exchange for release of a Al-Qaeda commander.
+At the same time, the relationship was not without its tensions—for example, bin Laden ordered an Iranian diplomat to be kidnapped in exchange for the release of an Al-Qaeda commander.

 Iran's Double Game: Support for Al-Qaeda in Syria